 Domiciliary care is often called other names like hourly care or visiting care – but it’s essentially the same thing.
 A carer will visit a few hours a day, to provide companionship, personal care, and support with day to day tasks.
 If you think your loved one needs care, this is an option to consider for care at home.

-This type of care at home is often chosen as it allows people to stay in their home even when their care needs begin to increase – although it’s not suitable for everyone.
+This type of care at home is often chosen as it allows people to stay in their own home even as their care needs begin to increase – although it’s not suitable for everyone.

 What is domiciliary care?